-Records on actual imports can be taken from the same sources as those used for maintaining records on actual imports: customs, commercial and government entities authorised to import conventional arms, and delivery verification documents.
-In addition, national security agencies (army, navy, air force, paramilitary forces, police, etc.) will be expected to maintain records of conventional arms imported for national security purposes.
+Records of actual imports could be taken from the same sources as those used for maintaining records of actual exports: customs, commercial and government entities authorised to import conventional arms, and delivery verification documents.
+In addition, national security agencies (army, navy, air force, paramilitary forces, police, etc.) may maintain records of conventional arms imported for national security purposes.